 A church isn’t a machine; it’s a body, and the body goes through many changes.
-Therefore growth strategies much also change according to the seasons and the status of the church.
-Significant church growth happens when everyone is aware of the vision and mission, when everyone feels accepted and when people are led and equipped to walk in their God-given calling.
-Great church growth principles are core practices that must be worked on consistently to achieve expansion.
+Therefore, growth strategies while growing a church must also change according to the seasons and the status of the church.
+Significant church growth happens when everyone is aware of the vision and mission, when everyone feels accepted and when people are led and equipped to walk according to their God-given calling.
+Great church growth principles are core practices that must be consistently worked on in order to achieve expansion.

 Communicate Vision, Values, and Disciplines

-The church must define the mission, vision, and values.
-If the congregation can clearly see the vision of the church and its values, then they will run with it.
+The church must define its own mission, vision, and values.
+If the congregation can clearly see the vision of the church and embrace its core values, then they will run with it.
 Vision and values influence church culture, and it’s the church culture that we develop within our congregations that help people want to continue to attend.
-Establish and emphasize the small disciplines that are important within the church culture, such as reading the bible and prayer.
+Establish and emphasize the small disciplines that are important within the church culture, such as Bible reading and prayer.
 This sets the tone and pace of what is expected, and it gets everyone on the same page, moving toward the same goal.
-Most importantly, communicate the visions and values with clarity because while vision gives the church, a direction and values determine what you do, why you do it, and how you do it.
+Most importantly, communicate the visions and values with clarity because while vision gives the church a direction, values determine what you do, why you do it, and how you do it.

 Atmosphere of Acceptance

 Focus on the atmosphere.
 What do people feel when they come to church?
 Is it a welcoming environment?
-It’s essential to evangelize before you disciple, and this means that we must accept all people who come through church doors, and we lovingly introduce them to Jesus.
-Building a church that is welcoming to everyone does not mean that it approves of everything.
-Jesus doesn’t condone nor approve of everything people do, but he accepts everyone where they are in life, and however, they come to His mighty feet.
+Are people seen as individual members or merely a number?
+It’s essential to evangelize before you disciple, meaning that we must accept all people who come through the doors of our church as we lovingly introduce them to Jesus.
+Building a church that is welcoming to everyone does not mean that it is approving of everything.
+Jesus doesn’t condone nor approve of everything people do, but he accepts everyone where they are in life, and however, they come to His mighty presence.
 Remember this church growth principle: Jesus meets people where they are, and we, too, must do the same.

 Who Is Your Audience?